+4.16.6 Unavoidable Adverse Impacts

+Public Access Navigable washes and Off Highway Vehicle (OHV) routes would be transected by the PSEGS which would result in closure to OHV users.

+Transportation There would be no unavoidable adverse impacts related to transportation.

-306 "4.
-Environmental Consequences 4.17 Impacts on Vegetation Resources
+4. Environmental Consequences 4.17 Impacts on Vegetation Resources

-4.17.1 Impact Assessment Methodology The vegetation resources impact assessment methodology described in PSPP PA/FEIS Section 4-17.1 (p.
-4.17-1) was used to analyze the PSEGS in this Draft SEIS.
+4.17.1 Impact Assessment Methodology The vegetation resources impact assessment methodology described in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement (PSPP PA/FEIS) Section 4-17.1 (p.
+4.17-1) was used to analyze the PSEGS in this Draft Supplemental Environmental Impact Statement (SEIS).
 Incorporated into this analysis are revised impact acreages (Palen Solar Holdings, LLC, 2013) and the results of biological surveys of the gen-tie line reroute, natural gas pipeline extension, and distribution yard (Karl, 2013a).
-The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.17.2 (p.
+The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement (PSPP PA/FEIS) Section 4.17.2 (p.
 4.17-19 through 4.17-22).
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.17.3, below).
+The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft Supplemental Environmental Impact Statement (SEIS) to reflect the updated cumulative scenario (see Section 4.17.3, below).

-4.17.2 Direct and Indirect Impacts of the PSEGS Direct impacts are those resulting directly from project activities (e.g., excavation and grading), and occur at the same time and location as those activities.
+4.17.2 Direct and Indirect Impacts of the Palen Solar Electric Generating System (PSEGS) Direct impacts are those resulting directly from project activities (e.g., excavation and grading), and occur at the same time and location as those activities.
 Indirect impacts also result from project activities, but can occur later in time and/or at more distant locations and are still reasonably foreseeable.
-The potential impacts discussed in this analysis are those most likely to be associated with construction and operation of the PSEGS.
-As described in the PSPP PA/FEIS, impact analyses typically characterize effects to plant communities as temporary or permanent, with a permanent impact referring to areas that are paved or otherwise precluded from restoration to a pre-project state.
-In the desert ecosystems the definition of ""permanent"" and ""temporary"" must reflect the slow recovery rates of its plant communities.
-Natural recovery rates from disturbance in these systems depend on the nature and severity of the impact.
+The potential impacts discussed in this analysis are those most likely to be associated with construction and operation of the Palen Solar Electric Generating System (PSEGS).As described in the PSPP PA/FEIS, impact analyses typically characterize effects to plant communities as temporary or permanent, with a permanent impact referring to areas that are paved or otherwise precluded from restoration to a pre-project state.
+In the desert ecosystems the definition of "permanent" and "temporary" must reflect the slow recovery rates of desert ecosystems' plant communities.
+Natural recovery rates from disturbance in desert ecosystems depend on the nature and severity of the impact.
 For example, creosote bushes can resprout a full canopy within five years after damage from heavy vehicle traffic (PSPP PA/FEIS, p.
 4.17-2), but more severe damage involving vegetation removal and soil disturbance can take from 50 to 300 years for partial recovery; complete ecosystem recovery may require over 3,000 years (PSPP PA/FEIS, p.
 4.17-2).
-Consequently, due to the slow recovery rates of plant communities in desert ecosystems, impacts of the PSEGS are considered temporary only if there is evidence to indicate that pre-disturbance levels of biomass, cover, density, community structure, and soil characteristics could be achieved within 5 years.
+Consequently, due to the slow recovery rates of plant communities in desert ecosystems, impacts of the Palen Solar Electric Generating System (PSEGS) are considered temporary only if there is evidence to indicate that pre-disturbance levels of biomass, cover, density, community structure, and soil characteristics could be achieved within 5 years.

 Impacts to Upland Vegetation Communities Direct and indirect impacts to natural vegetation communities resulting from the PSEGS are presented in Table 4.17-1.
 The total project footprint, or Project Disturbance Area, is 3,898.96 acres.
-Impacts associated with approximately 99 percent of this area is evaluated in the PSPP PA/FEIS.
-Indirect effects of the PSEGS on areas beyond the project site, namely those that would occur within the SCE 161 kV Eagle Mountain-Blythe power line corridor and on adjacent private property (~ 51.4 acres), were also analyzed in the PA/FEIS.
-Palen Solar Electric Generating System Draft SEIS 4.17-1 July 2013"
+Impacts associated with approximately 99 percent of the Project Disturbance Area are evaluated in the PSPP PA/FEIS.
+Indirect effects of the PSEGS on areas beyond the project site, namely those that would occur within the Southern California Edison 161 kV Eagle Mountain-Blythe power line corridor and on adjacent private property (~ 51.4 acres), were also analyzed in the PSPP PA/FEIS.